Act respecting the laicity of the State: Support

 Prior to the Quiet Revolution in the 1960s, Quebec was heavily influenced by the Catholic Church, including the education system.
 The arrangement was unpopular, with many older Quebeckers later reporting negative experiences while in school.
 People saw the role of the church as a "necessary step on the road to modernity, to building a secular, more egalitarian society, freed from the evils of superstition".
-Religion came to be seen as a social construct that society and people can choose to adopt or to disregard.
+Religion came to be seen as a social construct that society and people can choose to adopt or disregard.

-David Rand wrote in a CBC News column that the law is a positive step forward in ensuring the religious neutrality of the state.
-He explained that in the culture of Quebec, religion is a private matter and that members of the civil service must be neutral while at work.
-Similar to existing legislation which prohibits employees from wearing partisan political symbols on the job.
-Law 21 extends the principle to religious symbols.
-It does not ban religious believers from government jobs but instead excludes only their religious symbols if they are in positions of authority, and only while on the job.
-The bill intends to eliminate any perceived religious favouritism and protect freedom of conscience for users of government services by ensuring they are not subjected to unnecessary displays of religion.

 A 2019 poll conducted by Forum Research reported the law enjoyed 64 per cent support in Quebec.

 The Parti Québécois Supports it but, said the ban did not go far enough, and that it should have been extended to public daycare workers, as in its proposed legislation.

-Mouvement laïque québécois MLQ supports the Bill, but they say it doesn't go far enough.
+Mouvement laïque québécois supports the Bill, but they say it doesn't go far enough.

 Federal election

 Law 21 was debated in the 2019 federal election.
 Bloc Quebecois leader Yves-Francois Blanchet stated this was a provincial matter and not relevant to the federal government's jurisdiction but did campaign in favour of Law 21.
 When explaining why being called a nationalist to Canada Press is not seen a pejorative, Joseph Yvon Thériault, a sociology professor at University of Quebec at Montreal, compared Bill 21 to stricter legislation in European countries such as France and Belgium as an argument that Quebec nationalism is based on moderation.
+Although Trudeau initially spoke out against the idea of the bill in 2017, he did not take any actual action to prevent the bill from passing.
+During his election campaign in 2019, he avoided the topic as much as possible in order to maintain popularity in the polls within Quebec.
+The consensus among the 2019 candidates was that the bill was a provincial issue and they would not pursue action at a federal level if elected.
+Including NDP leader Jagmeet Singh who would personally be affected by the bill while in Quebec.